Aider-AI/aider/README.md

 * Request new features, changes, improvements, or bug fixes to your code.
 Ask for new test cases, updated documentation or code refactors.
 * Aider will apply the edits suggested by GPT directly to your source files.
 * Aider will automatically commit each changeset to your local git repo with a descriptive commit message.
 These frequent, automatic commits provide a safety net.
 It's easy to undo changes or use standard git workflows to manage longer sequences of changes.
-* Aider can review multiple source files at once so GPT can make coordinated code changes across all of them in a single changeset/commit.
+* You can use aider with multiple source files at once, so GPT can make coordinated code changes across all of them in a single changeset/commit.
 * Aider can give *GPT-4* a
 [map of your entire git repo](https://aider.chat/docs/ctags.html), which helps it understand and modify large codebases.